 29. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS/COURTS

 There are no significant and material orders passed by the Courts or any other regulators which would impact the going concern status of the Company and its future Operation.

-30. DISCLOSURE UNDER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013
+31. DISCLOSURE UNDER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013

-The Company has in place an Anti Sexual Harassment Policy in line with the requirements of The Sexual Harassment of Women at the Workplace (Prevention, Prohibition & Redressal) Act, 2013.
-Internal committee constituted under the said act has confirmed that no complaint/case has been filed/ pending with the Company during the year.
+The Company has in place an Anti-Sexual Harassment Policy in line with the requirements of The Sexual Harassment of Women at the Workplace (Prevention, Prohibition & Redressal) Act, 2013.
+The internal committee constituted under the said act has confirmed that no complaint/case has been led/ pending with the Company during the year.

 As per Regulation 34 (3) read with Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 the report of the Corporate Governance and the Certificate of the Auditors of the Company in respect of compliance thereof and appended hereto and forming part of the report.

 35. AUDIT COMMITTEE